The Importance of a Pesticide-Free Yard

 - If you choose to use a pesticide, check for "Bee Hazard" warnings and pollinator precautions and follow instructions carefully.

 We hope this article helps highlight the importance of having a chemical-free lawn and garden when raising bees.
 Some bees will be deterred from nesting altogether if pesticides are present, others may stick around, but their nesting activity and offspring survival rates may be lower.

 If you are having trouble getting bees to nest in your yard, try reducing your pesticide usage.
 If you already have a pesticide-free yard and garden, then share your knowledge with your neighbors.
 It may be that your bees are being affected by pesticide drift or runoff.
-We're in the process of creating a downloadable fact sheet for you to pass out to your neighbors to help them learn about the dangers of pesticides on pollinators.
-Check back soon!
+We've created ready-to-print information for you to share with your neighbors to help get the conversation started.
 Engaging other people with the issues is a powerful means for increasing awareness and making positive change!